nasa/spotthestation/README.md

-# Welcome to the NasaIssApp
+# Welcome to the STSApp

 This project was bootstraped using Ignite CLI v8.4.2 (React Native v0.69.7).